aeturrell/coding-for-economists/code-preliminaries.md

 Let's explore some options for coding platforms 'in a box' that do not require any installation, and can be accessed via the internet.
 Note that your IT department may still have blocked the URLs of the websites of these services, but you can always make a case for unblocking them until the same capabilities are available in-house.

 [Google Colab](https://research.google.com/colaboratory/) is a great way to start learning and trying out the exercises in this book remotely without having to install anything on your computer.
-Most pages in this book that have code on are just a click away from launching a Colab notebook—just click the <i class="fas fa-rocket"></i> at the top of a page with code on and select 'Colab'.
+Most pages in this book that have code on are just a click away from launching a Colab notebook—just click the 🚀 at the top of a page with code on and select 'Colab'.
 Google Colab is fantastic for trying things out, sharing tinkering with others, and generally having a first go at some coding, but it only supports notebooks.

 If you need the full power of Visual Studio Code, which supports scripts and notebooks, the easiest way is to use [Github Codespaces](https://github.com/features/codespaces) or [Gitpod](https://www.gitpod.io/).
 Codespaces provides cheap access to a ready-made Visual Studio Code development environment in your browser window.
 Gitpod is similar, but also has a free tier.
 Many IT departments will use Github themselves, so you may find your organisation already has a subscription to GitHub (and therefore Codespaces) can use.
 Another advantage of using a Github subscription is that you can use Github for version control too (if 'version control' is new to you, don't worry—it's just a way of efficiently working with files that have code in).